 While most companies cite referrals as their most important source of business, ironically, most companies do nothing to stimulate or increase their flow of referrals.
 They simply sit back and wait for the phone to ring on its own.
 This has got to be one of my biggest pet peeves.
 When running a business, regardless if you are a contractor or not, your client base, is your best base when it comes to marketing.

-Simply relying, hoping, wishing that your grand, efficient and beautiful work style will pour in more customers, you need to do something to push them to refer you.
-Great work can go unnoticed.
+Simply relying, hoping, and wishing that your grand, efficient, and beautiful work style will pour in more customers is not enough.
+You need to do something to push them to refer you.
+Great work can often go unnoticed.
 Yes, of course you will get the random phone call, request for consultation, because you did excellent work, but you are missing out on so much more if you're not directly reaching out for referrals.

 You need to generate referrals.
-You need to make your client base the cheerleaders of your company.
-Here are a few ways you can do that:
+You need to make your client base the cheerleaders of your company, and here are a few ways you can do that:

 Make sure that you are always handing out business cards, and that your cards have a referred by place on your card.
 This will allow people to strongly suggest other people to not only accept your business card, but also give your card away.
-Also when handing out business cards, always give 3.
-One they can keep, and 2 they can pass on,
+Also when handing out business cards, always give three.
+One they can keep, and two they can pass on.

 This referral system is very simple.
 Give your products or services away (or significant discounts on your products or services) in local raffles.
 One idea is to hold a raffle for a free kitchen design with the local Chamber of Commerce.
 The tickets sold in the raffle go towards paying for the cost of the project and the contractor gets to display the remodeling for several months leading up to the raffle in high-profile areas provided by businesses that are members of the Chamber of Commerce.